aaggarwal10/JumpStartFPS/README.md

 ## Resources
 * **[Unity Documentation](https://docs.unity3d.com/Manual/index.html)**: Unity has a great amount of documentation that should be referenced when looking for syntax or help on specific problems.
 * **[Unity Asset Store](https://assetstore.unity.com/)**: Unity has an amazing asset store with tons of free assets that can be used to get free models and animations for your game.

+## Extra Recommentations
+* **[Intellisense Link](https://www.youtube.com/watch?v=2e_81UD-bjk)**: VSCode has great intellisense support for Unity.
+Followng this tutorial, you can set up VSCode Intellisense for yourself which would help you get coding much faster and learn about the different utilities and Unity functions faster.
+HIGHLY RECOMMENDED.
+* **[Mixamo Animations](https://www.mixamo.com/)**: Mixamo is a great link for getting animations and character models for your game.
+I encourage you to try to download an animation & character from Mixamo to use in you game jam submission.
+I talked a little about the animation pane in this tutorial, but if you want a deeper dive here is another [youtube tutorial](https://www.youtube.com/watch?v=583R9LgRZPA) that goes deeper into animations.